 The Comprehensive Examination is distinct for epidemiology students and biostatistics students.
-The exams are prepared by two members of the Exam Committee, with assistance from other faculty in that discipline.
+The exams are prepared by the Exam Committee, with assistance from other faculty in that discipline.
 The committee evaluates the results and determines the outcome.
 The Comprehensive Examination will be evaluated as a whole; the student will either pass or not pass the entire Examination.

 For Epidemiology students, the examination will focus on design and methodology issues and content areas.
-Advanced material from EPID 701 and EPID 741 can be reflected on the examination.
+Advanced material from EPID 701 and EPID 741 may be reflected on the examination.
 The exam may include reading a published manuscript (distributed prior to the exam) and responding to conceptual, design and methodological questions related to this publication or its subject matter.
-No software can be used and no further research can be done (e.g., via e-mail or the Internet).
+No software can be used and no further research can be done while sitting for the exam (e.g., via e-mail or the Internet).

-For Biostatistics students, the examination will focus on the theory and methodologies presented in the various Biostatistics and Statistics courses, possibly including more advanced concepts from BIOS 701, BIOS 757, and STAT 512.
-Students will be given a set of questions based on required and elective courses; each individual will be allowed to choose a subset of these questions to answer, based on courses he or she completed.
+For Biostatistics students, the examination will focus on the theory and methods presented in the various Biostatistics and Statistics courses, possibly including more advanced concepts from BIOS 701, BIOS 758, BIOS 759, STAT 512 as well as material from BIOS 759, BIOS 761, and STAT 513.
+Students will be given a set of questions based on required courses.
+Each question will be aimed at evaluating the knowledge on a specific topic as presented in any of the core and major courses.
 Biostatistics students will complete the examination using pen/pencil and paper.

 Students will be allowed to use a calculator but not any statistical software.
-They will be given a sheet of relevant formulas, as in the Progression Exam.
+They will be given a sheet of standard formulas, as in the Progression Exam.

 Students taking the Examination will be notified of the results in writing as soon as possible after faculty evaluation of the Examination.
 Faculty members will not discuss exam results with any individual student until all students have received official notification.
 A debriefing session will be held after examination results are released to students.
 The student also may meet with his or her advisor to discuss performance on the exam.